 To reduce any risk of loss in colder areas it is essential that the yucca is sited correctly.
 They seem to be able to resist much lower temperatures if positioned in ideal conditions – in a sheltered spot, in full sun, ideally near a wall and essentially, in bone-dry soil during winter.

 Plants that are grown directly in the ground, do not water at all in winter and only during prolonged periods of drought in summer.
 Always water at the base of the plant.
 Watering at the crown will cause it to rot.

 Container-grown specimens should only be watered when the compost has completely dried out during the summer and not at all in winter.

 No pruning is required but, the ‘skirt’ of dead leaves can be removed from around the stems to improve the overall appearance.
 Over-large plants can be cut back in late spring and new branches will reshoot from the trunk.

 Yucca filifera is not particularly prone to pests and diseases but it is always good practice to inspect your plants regularly for early signs of any potential problems.
-Flower spikes may be attacked by aphids and it can be susceptible to Yucca leaf spot.
+Flower spikes may be attacked by aphids and they can be susceptible to Yucca leaf spots.

 Yucca Filifera: Propagation